MilnerG/ssd1306/README.md

 # Installing the Python Package

-From the bash prompt, enter:
+From the bash prompt, enter (Python 2):

     $ sudo python setup.py install

+Or (Python 3):

+    $ sudo python3 setup.py install

-This will install the python files in `/usr/local/lib/python2.7` making them ready for use in other programs.
+This will install the python files in `/usr/local/lib/python2.7` or `/usr/local/lib/python3.x` making them ready for use in other programs.

 # Software Display Driver